sangramsinghg/berkeley_fintech_module_10_challenge/README.md

 ## Price Change Percentage for various Cryptos
 This indicates that there is something special about:
-* 1. ethlend
+* ethlend
-* 2. celsius-degree-token
+* celsius-degree-token

-They both have the two highest 1 year and 200 day price change percentage.
+They have the two highest 1 year and 200 day price change percentages.

 ![Price Change Percentage Cryptos](Images/price_change_percentage_cryptocurrencies.png)

-## K-Means:
+## K-Means Clustering:
 ### Using Original Features
 #### Inertia vs k using original features
 This indicates that a k value of 4 is optimal when we use the original features